 NASA intends to provide an opportunity to flight test at no additional cost to winners, so the budget should exclude NASA’s costs for flight test.
 Please keep in mind, however, that NASA's cost for the challenge is limited, and flight tests that are deemed too expensive may not be feasible as a challenge winner.
 Please see previous Flight Opportunity prizes and challenges for examples of payloads flown in the past.

 It is a requirement that the liability insurance be current and valid from the date of submission through the completion of the flight test (currently, estimated to be December 31, 2026).
-All members of the team, NASA, and Carrot will need to be covered by the liability insurance.
+Note that we are not able to confirm that you meet the insurance requirement at this time.
+Please do not send us your insurance information by email.

 You do not need to submit your liability insurance at the time of application submission.
 If you are named as a preliminary challenge winner, you will be asked to submit your proof of insurance and other eligibility requirement documentation at that time.
 We expect it should only take a few days after preliminary winners have been identified to submit the required paperwork.
 All paperwork must be submitted and verified before challenge winners are named.

 Please do familiarize yourself with the requirements and ensure that you meet them prior to submission.
-Insurance Guidelines can be found under Section F. Information for Winners on the application.
+Insurance Guidelines can be found under Section F. Information for Winners on the application and more information can be found in the Terms & Conditions under Section 11.3.

 The Timeline has more information on when you can expect each phase to occur.
 We expect to select up to nine winners by the end of July 2025 who will each receive an initial award of $200,000.